top of page

 Planning Meals & Groceries

 I never shop on weekends if I can help it.
 Instead, I meal plan and make my grocery list on Sundays, then shop on Mondays while everyone is at school and work.
 It’s calmer, less crowded, and I’m not giving up family time to stand in line at the store.
+Check here for my grocery store price breakdown

 Fridge Clean-Out

 Before I meal plan or shop, I always do a fridge reset.
 Shelves are wiped down, and I check inventory to see what we have and what can be used in recipes for the next week.
-That way, when I unload groceries on Monday, everything has a place and nothing goes to waste.
+That way, when I unload groceries on Monday, everything has a place, and nothing goes to waste.

 Baking & Food Prep

 If I’m going to do any food prep, Sunday is the day.
-Usually it’s simple: muffins, pancakes, or bread to have on hand for kids’ breakfasts during the week.
+Usually, it’s simple: muffins, pancakes, or bread to have on hand for kids’ breakfasts during the week.
 I’ll often make them for Sunday breakfast and double the recipe to carry us into the next couple of days.

 Kids’ School Prep